Old Books Newly Received

 I was so much looking forward to meet the eminent scholar of European prehistory, archaeology and linguistics, - that I ended up missing the appointment by arriving one hour early, with plenty of scholarly questions for the gentleman who wanted to dispose of his Hansard Volumes.

-Tuesday April 19, 2005
+Saturday March 19, 2005

 Molteno Library